divadde/agentic_rag/README.md

 Fairness is guaranteed through a "bias detection" module and a "debiasing" module, decoder based solutions were performed: introducing of Debiasing Score metric to measure quality and quantity of bias deleted.
 Trustworthiness is guaranteed through a "textual-entailment task" with KBTs (Knowledge base trusted), this is the most crucial task of the entire pipeline.

+Pinecone is used to store informations on Vector Data Stores.
+It is needed to enter the website of Pinecone to configure KBTs and VDS.

 For more informations on the application structure and how properties are assured, see on thesis chapter 3.
 Experimental results are on Excel tables and explained in chapter 4.

 ## About the repository structure: